PingNet

 Based in Washington, D.C. • Provisional patents filed

-PingNet is in an active research and discovery phase.
-We’re inviting transportation agencies, fleet operators, OEMs and community safety advocates to explore pilots and partnerships that advance Vision Zero and connected‑mobility resilience.
-Our software‑only platform requires no maintenance, offers built‑in identity and trust, and prioritizes life‑saving communication even when other networks fail.
+PingNet is in an active research, prototyping, and discovery phase.
+We’re inviting transportation agencies, fleet operators, OEMs, engineers, and community safety advocates to explore pilots and partnerships that advance Vision Zero and connected-mobility resilience.